- Fully vaccinated students and adults are except from close contact quarantine requirements.

 It will be important to monitor your child for symptoms.

 - Diarrhea and abdominal pain.

 If your child does develop symptoms, you should contact your health professional.
 If anyone in your household has these symptoms, please keep your child home until the household member is confirmed negative for COVID.
 Please contact the school if you have any questions and if your child becomes ill.
 We appreciate your cooperation.

 What are isolation and quarantine?
 Isolation is for the person who tested positive and is infected with the COVID-19.
 Quarantine is for the person who was in close contact with the person who is COVID positive.
 The incubation period (time that it takes for the virus to multiple enough to make you sick) is anywhere from 2 to 10 days.

 How is the isolation and quarantine time figured?
-According to the State of Michigan COVID-19 policies, isolation and quarantine are both 10 days.
+According to the State of Michigan COVID-19 policies, isolation is 10 days.
+Quarantine is 10 days, but still monitor for symptoms through day 14..
 Isolation generally starts when symptoms start.
 Quarantine times start from the last known exposure to a COVID positive person.
 Some of the ways the school figures out close contacts are reviewing the seating charts, the student movement in school, and reporting from the positive person.
 This is where communication and cooperation from our community are important.
 If we miss someone or something, please let us know.
 We would rather be proactive and safe, so we don't have an outbreak occur.